 This Banana Peel Curry is a great way to use those banana peels you've been throwing out!
-You'd never know there's banana peels in it.
+You'd never know there are banana peels in it.

 If you live in the United States, chances are you didn't know that you could eat banana peels.
 I didn't either until recently.

 I saw a podcast with a British chef using banana peels in a BBQ banana peel pulled pork dish.
 Since I made a BBQ Jackfruit Sandwich recipe recently, I thought I'd create a Banana Peel Curry recipe.

 It's a great way to use up your banana peels.

 Do Banana Peels Taste Good?